NullModel/kentUtils/README.md

    cd kentUtils
    make

+   This build fetches (with git) approximately 60 Mb of kent source code, and constructs command binaries of approximately 120 Mb.

 3. Install utilities
    The binaries are built into kentUtils/bin/
    To install them in a global bin/ directory, copy them